How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

-You learned how important it is to teach your middle school children that they are responsible for their schoolwork.
-That they are there to learn (not just finish their assignments).
+You learned how important it is to teach your middle school children that they are responsible for their homeschool work.
+That they are there to work for mastery, not just finish their assignments.
 And that the purpose of mastery learning is to prepare them for the next step in their educational journey—high school.

 Moving from an instructor to a coach/mentor.

-Additionally, as a parent, your job is to coach and mentor them in order to ultimately help them develop into the people God has created them to be.
-In other words, you want to move out of the role of telling them what to do and into the role of coming beside them.
-Being their mentor and cheerleader.
+As a parent, your job is to coach and mentor your kids to ultimately help them develop into the people God has created them to be.
+In other words, you want to move out of the role of telling them what to do and into the role of coming beside them as they begin taking responsibility for themselves.

-In this article, I’m sharing about a student’s developmental changes during the middle school years.
 Also, I’m talking teaching methods and types of curriculum to maximize learning during this period.
-The goal is here to prepare your middle school child to excell in high school.
+Your goal is to help them with critical thinking and preparing your middle school child to excel in high school.

 Excited homeschooled middle school girl looking forward to high school.